cliosight/cliosight_templates/json_examples/survey/README.md

    ORDER BY Total_Count DESC;
    ```
 ### Assumptions of the design
 1. All of the input fields accept alphanumeric characters.
-There is no specific type checking such as only numbers, valid email or hyperlink and similar data.
+There is no strict type checking such as for phone numbers, valid email or hyperlink and similar data.
-2. Recent work experiences should be in the same category of work profile.
+2. Recent work experiences can only be in the same category of work profile.
 There is no option to include a mix of technical, functional and managerial experiences.
 3. Extra data application development product names list in the text field can be of a max of 255 characters.